 When Ratramnus considered the claims of Radbertus, he disagreed and responded with a book of his own: Concerning the Body and Blood of the Lord.
 In it, Ratramnus refuted the idea that the bread and wine become the actual, physical body and blood of Christ.
 Ratramnus maintained that the elements are, in fact, Christ’s spiritual body and blood—Christ is mystically present in the elements.
 The debate raged on, continuing beyond the lives of the two monks into the eleventh century and beyond.

 Ratramnus’s view, as promulgated by Berengar of Tours, was rejected at the Council of Vercelli (1050), and Ratramnus’s book was ordered destroyed.
 Later, the Lateran Synod of 1059 condemned Ratramnus.
 Radbertus’s doctrine was formally introduced and accepted by the Catholic Fourth Lateran Council in 1215, and transubstantiation became official Catholic dogma.
 Radbertus was even made a saint in the Roman Catholic Church.
-Ratramnus’s views influenced the Reformers’ understanding of the Lord’s Supper, particularly Luther’s concept of consubstantiation.
+Ratramnus’s views influenced some of the Reformers’ understanding of the Lord’s Supper, particularly the view that came to be known as consubstantiation.
 While Ratramnus’s views were far more biblical than Radbertus’s, his beliefs were still infused with metaphysical concepts not found in the Bible.